We're committed to keeping your personal information safe and confidential both online and offline.

 If you sign up by phone, we will take notes during the call and transfer them into our systems.
 The call may be recorded for training and monitoring purposes, or to ensure that the data that we have captured is accurate.

 Our primary database is Heroku and you can read more about their security here.
 Your personal data does not leave the EU except to countries which are either: (a) compliant with EU or equivalent regulations, or (b) with whom we’ve ensured adequate safeguards to meet EU standards.
-You can read more in our security section.
+You can read more in our security section below.

 2. Nanny recruitment

 Nanny applications are processed using a variety of data both provided by the nanny, and which we observe.
-Nanny data collected throughout the process includes contact details, student status, work availability, right to work details, experience information, references’ information, skills like languages, personal features like age and gender, interview notes, preferences for matches, consents, medical information where provided, DBS/first aid status, and visa information where relevant.
+Nanny data collected throughout the process includes contact details, student status, work availability, right to work details, experience information, references’ information, skills like languages, personal features like age and gender, interview notes, training assessment data, preferences for matches, consents, medical information where provided, DBS/first aid status, and visa information where relevant.